-The Knoxville Veterans Administration Hospital is a nationally recognized historic district, located in Knoxville, Iowa in Marion County just 45 minutes south of Des Moines on Highway 92.
-It was listed on the National Register of Historic Places on May 1, 2012.
+The former Knoxville Veterans Administration Hospital is located in Knoxville, Iowa in Marion County just 45 minutes south of Des Moines on Highway 92.
 The property encompasses approximately 160 acres.

 The first part of the property that was developed was a cemetery, which is located in the middle of the former VA golf course.
 It contains 40 plots.
 The State Industrial Home for the Blind was opened on the site that would become the Veterans Administration Hospital on January 1, 1892.
 It remained in operation until April 30, 1900, when the last patient was moved out.
 Two years later the facility was transformed into the State Hospital for Inebriates, which was a place of detention and treatment for males addicted to morphine, cocaine, and other narcotics.
 Local citizens protested, and it was closed a few years later.